pachuco/ogg-winmm/readme.txt

 By default, ogg/vorbis libs are built only once, while winmm is rebuilt everytime, but you can recompile libs with "build force" in console.

+"build debug" enables the _DEBUG define, for extra-verbose OutputDebugString.
+You may view the output of above with tool like SysInternals DebugView.

 USAGE:

 Copy "winmm.dll" into the same folder as the executable of the game you want